Most Visited Tourist Attractions

-34. Disney California Adventure Park - Anaheim, California, USA
+34. Disney California Adventure Park - Anaheim, California, United States

 Annual visitors: 7.7 million

-33. Islands of Adventure, Universal - Orlando, Florida, USA
+33. Islands of Adventure, Universal — Orlando, Florida, United States

 Annual visitors: 7.9 million

-The busiest times at the park include New Year’s and the days after, Martin Luther King Jr. weekend, March-April (during various spring break weeks), the late-May to early-August, summer season Thanksgiving week, and Christmas through New Year’s.
-Conversely, the best times to visit are January and February, and weekdays from September through December, avoiding holidays.
+The busiest times at the park include New Year’s and the days after, Martin Luther King Jr. weekend, March to April (during various spring break weeks), late-May to early-August, Thanksgiving week and Christmas through New Year’s.
+Conversely, the best times to visit are January and February and weekdays from September through December, avoiding holidays.

-32. Smithsonian National Museum of History - Washington, DC, USA
+32. Smithsonian National Museum of History — Washington, D.C., United States

 31. Sydney Opera House — Sydney, Australia